Fellows of the PLuS Alliance

-Key researchers in each institution, known as PLuS Alliance fellows, are dedicated to working together across borders in pursuit of excellence in informed urbanisation, environmental sustainability, global health and well-being, social and distributive justice, and technology and innovation.
+Research fellows at the PluS Alliance are investigators from the partner universities who collaborate across borders in pursuit of excellence in informed urbanisation, environmental sustainability, global health and well-being, social and distributive justice, and technology and innovation.

 Discussing with and learning from colleagues on equity, diversity and inclusion in each of our institutions is also proving most productive and stimulating as I see how, together, we can improve staff and student equity.